TBD54566975/dwn-sdk-js/README.md

     });
     });

-    // Create a DataStream from the data to be processed. const dataStream = DataStream.fromBytes(data);
+    // Create a readable stream from the data to be stored. const dataStream = DataStream.fromBytes(data);
     // Process the RecordsWrite message using the DWN instance. const result = await dwn.processMessage(didKey.did, recordsWrite.message, dataStream);